fvelarde/polder_brazil/README.md

 # Comparing Surface PM2.5 Measurements with Satellite-Derived Estimates using GRASP

 Introduction
-This project aims to compare surface station measurements of PM2.5 with satellite-derived estimates from the PARASOL/POLDER instruments using the GRASP algorithm.
+This project aims to compare surface station measurements of PM2.5 with satellite-derived estimates from the PARASOL/POLER instrument using the GRASP algorithm.
 The goal is to assess the accuracy and reliability of the satellite-based PM2.5 product by evaluating its performance against ground-based observations.

 Data Sources

     Satellite Data: The satellite data used in this project is obtained from the ICARE Data and Services Center.
-This dataset contains the PARASOL/POLDER Level 2 GRASP product, which provides estimates of PM2.5 concentrations derived from the satellite observations.
-The tile used for Sao Paulo Brazil is 382.
+This dataset contains the PARASOL/POLER Level 2 GRASP product, which provides estimates of PM2.5 concentrations derived from the satellite observations.
-    Surface Data: The surface station measurements of PM2.5 are obtained from the Fatima.
-This dataset provides ground-based observations of PM2.5 concentrations at various locations in Sao Paulo.
+    Surface Data: The surface station measurements of PM2.5 are obtained from the Fatima monitoring network.
+This dataset provides ground-based observations of PM2.5 concentrations at various locations.

 Methodology

     Satellite Data Preprocessing: